 Feburary 10, 2018

 April 14, 2018

 September 8, 2018

 October 27, 2018

 Be sure to register well in advance to reserve your seat if you have a particular test date in mind or need to receive your scores to include in college applications by a given date.

-What should I bring to the ACT?
+What do I need to bring to the ACT on test day?